-The Group's consolidated accounts and other payables was at ₱382.78 million as of March 31, 2024.
-It increased by 4% or ₱14.04 million from the December 31, 2023 figure of ₱368.74 million mainly due to the increase in trade payables.
+The Group's consolidated accounts and other payables was at ₱410.77 million as of March 31, 2025.
+It increased by 3% or ₱13.76 million from the December 31, 2024 figure of ₱397.00 million mainly due to the increase in trade payables, taxes payables and accrued expenses.
+The payables consist of noncash payables such as, payables to related parties (deposits for subscription), other payables and nontrade payables (which are ODX related obligations); and trade payables, accrued expenses, deferred output VAT and taxes payables.